shekeriev/kubernetes-gitops-w-argocd/demo/README.md

 And change the service type to **NodePort**.

-Then save the changes, stage, commit and push them to the repository
+Then save the changes, stage, commit, and push them to the repository

 ```bash
 git status